KeystoneDH/2023/_pages/cfp.md

 permalink: /cfp
 ---

+**Unfortunately, due to the ongoing situation with Omicron and our desire to hold the conference in-person, we are postponing the event to Summer 2023.
+Please still feel free to submit work as described below, and we will carry forward all materials.**

-We are excited to announce that 2022’s Keystone DH Conference will be held June 15-17 at Johns Hopkins University’s [Center for Digital Humanities](https://cdh.jhu.edu) in Baltimore, MD.
+~~We are excited to announce that 2022’s Keystone DH Conference will be held June 15-17 at Johns Hopkins University’s [Center for Digital Humanities](https://cdh.jhu.edu) in Baltimore, MD.
 Keystone DH is an annual conference and a network of institutions and practitioners committed to advancing collaborative scholarship in digital humanities research and pedagogy across the Mid-Atlantic.
-It is the organizers’ hope that the event will be hybrid, with both online and in-person components.
+It is the organizers’ hope that the event will be hybrid, with both online and in-person components.~~

 Proposals are welcome on any aspect of digital technologies and their application to the humanities and/or social sciences.
 We highly encourage projects that focus on the collaborative nature of research and teaching.
 Senior scholars should foreground the labor of students, librarians, and/or the community that sustained the project.
 We especially welcome proposals with representative and inclusive speaker involvement, and that highlight methods and insights that generalize beyond the immediate application described.